jmwii1981/cl-web2-sep-2022/09-05-08/Fundamentals.md

 ```

 ## Block and Function Scope
+Below, we cover Block and Function Scope.
+To read about other types of scope such as module scope, lexical scope and global scope read [An introduction to scope in JavaScript, by Cristian Salcescu](https://www.freecodecamp.org/news/an-introduction-to-scope-in-javascript-cbd957022652/)

 **Block scope** refers to when a 'let' var has been declared both outside of a function and within a function at the same time.
 Essentially, when declared and initiatlized in both places, the function's intialized 'let' var will override the one that exists outside of it's brackets (scope).
 This does not apply to the 'var' keyword for declaring a variable, but only the 'let' keyword for declaring a variable.

 **Example**